curl security process

 No information should be made public about a vulnerability until it is formally announced at the end of this process.
 That means, for example that a bug tracker entry must NOT be created to track the issue since that will make the issue public and it should not be discussed on any of the project's public mailing lists.
 Also messages associated with any commits should not make any reference to the security nature of the commit if done prior to the public announcement.

 The person discovering the issue, the reporter, reports the vulnerability on https://hackerone.com/curl.
 Issues filed there reach a handful of selected and trusted people.

 Messages that do not relate to the reporting or managing of an undisclosed security vulnerability in curl or libcurl are ignored and no further action is required.

-A person in the security team sends an e-mail to the original reporter to acknowledge the report.
+A person in the security team responds to the original report to acknowledge that a human has seen the report.

 The security team investigates the report and either rejects it or accepts it.